If you’re having trouble connecting to your data warehouse, run through these steps to identify the problem.

 nc -v your-db-host 5432

-If you’ve verified that you can connect to the host and port on the data warehouse, the next step is to check your credentials.
+How to detect this: If you’ve verified that you can connect to the data warehouse’s host and port, the next step is to check your credentials.
 Again, connecting to a data warehouse depends on your database server software; for PostgreSQL, a command like the one shown below will do the job:

-psql -h HOSTNAME -p PORT -d DATABASENAME -U DATABASEUSER
+psql -h HOSTNAME -p PORT -d DATABASENAME -U DATABASEUSER`

 If your credentials are incorrect, you should see an error message letting you know if the database name or the user/password are incorrect.

-If the database name or the user/password combination are incorrect, ask the person running your data warehouse for correct credentials.
+How to fix this: If the database name or the user/password combination are incorrect, ask the person running your data warehouse for correct credentials.

 How to detect this: If you see the error message, “Your question took too long,” something in your setup timed out.
 Depending on the specifics of your deployment, the problem could be in:

 How to fix this: Fixing this depends on your specific setup.
 These resources may help: